Murder of Shanda Sharer: Torture

-Tackett led them to a dark abandoned building off a logging road in a densely forested area.
+Tackett led the other girls to a dark abandoned building off a logging road in a densely forested area.
 Lawrence and Rippey were frightened and stayed in the car.
-Loveless and Tackett made Sharer strip down to her underwear; then, Loveless beat Sharer with her fists.
-Next, Loveless repeatedly slammed Sharer's face into her knee, which cut Sharer's mouth on her own braces.
-Loveless tried to slash Sharer's throat, but the knife was too dull.
-Rippey came out of the car to hold down Sharer.
-Loveless and Tackett took turns stabbing Sharer in the chest.
-They then strangled Sharer with a rope until she was unconscious, placed her in the trunk of the car, and told the other two girls that Sharer was dead.
+Loveless and Tackett forced Sharer to strip down to her underwear before Loveless beat Sharer with her fists and repeatedly slammed Sharer's face into her knee, which cut Sharer's mouth on her own braces.
+Loveless attempted to slash Sharer's throat, but the knife was too dull.
+Rippey came out of the car to hold down Sharer, and Loveless and Tackett took turns stabbing Sharer in the chest.
+Loveless and Tackett then choked Sharer with a rope until she was unconscious, placed her in the trunk of the car, and told Rippey and Lawrence that Sharer was dead.

-The girls drove to Tackett's nearby home and went inside to drink soda and clean themselves.
-When they heard Sharer screaming in the trunk, Tackett went out with a paring knife and stabbed her several more times, coming back a few minutes later covered with blood.
-After she washed, Tackett told the girls' futures with her "runestones".
-At 2:30 a.m., Lawrence and Rippey stayed behind as Tackett and Loveless went "country cruising", driving to the nearby town of Canaan.
-Sharer continued to make crying and gurgling noises, so Tackett stopped the car.
-When they opened the trunk, Sharer sat up, covered in blood with her eyes rolled back in her head, but unable to speak.
-Tackett beat her with a tire iron until she was silent, claiming that she felt Sharer's head caving in, and then told Loveless to "smell it".
-They also sexually assaulted Sharer with the same weapon.
-The tire-iron assault continued off and on for hours as the girls went on a joyride through the countryside.
+The teenagers drove to Tackett's nearby home and went inside to drink soda and clean themselves.
+When they heard Sharer screaming in the trunk, Tackett went out with a paring knife and stabbed Sharer several more times, coming back a few minutes later covered with blood.
+After washing, Tackett told the girls' futures with her "runestones".
+At 2:30 a.m., Tackett and Loveless left to go "country cruising", driving to the nearby town of Canaan with Sharer still in the trunk of the car, while Lawrence and Rippey stayed behind.
+During the ride, Sharer continued to make crying and gurgling noises, so Tackett stopped the car and beat the 12-year-old with a tire iron until she fell silent.
+Tackett, saying she felt Sharer's head caving in, told Loveless to "smell it".
+The two teenagers repeatedly stopped the car to sexually abuse Sharer with the tire iron during their joyride through the countryside.

-Loveless and Tackett returned to Tackett's house just before daybreak to clean up again and woke up the other two girls.
+Loveless and Tackett returned to Tackett's house just before daybreak to clean themselves again and woke up Rippey and Lawrence.
 Rippey asked about Sharer, and Tackett laughingly described the torture.
-The conversation woke up Tackett's mother, who was initially angry with her daughter for being out so late, but she also offered to cook the girls some breakfast.
-Tackett declined and said she needed to drive the other girls home.
-However, instead Tackett drove to the burn pile, where they opened the trunk to look at Sharer.
-Lawrence refused.
-Rippey suddenly sprayed Sharer with Windex and taunted, "You're not looking so hot now, are you?"
+The conversation woke up Tackett's mother, who was initially angry with her daughter for being out so late, but also offered to cook breakfast for the girls.
+Tackett declined, saying she needed to drive the other girls home.
+Tackett drove to the burn pile, where the teenagers opened the trunk to look at Sharer.
+Lawrence refused to look, while Rippey sprayed Sharer with Windex and taunted, "You're not looking so hot now, are you?"